ollelauribostrom/rebus/README.md

 Everyone can! (and I mean everyone) 💫

 💻 **You don’t have to contribute code**.
-Add a new rebus, fix a typo, report a bug, add some documentation, do some re-design or add a translation.
-This project just like most open source projects are in need of all sorts of different contributions.
+Add a new rebus, fix a typo, report a bug, add some documentation, do some re-design, or add a translation.
+This project, just like most open source projects, is in need of all sorts of different contributions.
 Not just code.

 🌟 **You are good enough**.
 Start off easy by fixing something small (like adding a new rebus).
 This will help you orient yourself in the project and increase your confidence and experience.
 No one will judge you if you make a mistake, and you can't break anything!
 Ask for some pointers if you get stuck.
 You got this!